 What is the timeline for accepting/declining an offer?

 Families will have ten business days to accept or decline an offer.

 What happens if I decline my offer or miss the deadline?

 Families who decline an offer or do not respond by the deadline permanently release their seat to the waitlist.
-Families can opt to join the end of the waitlist if they would like to be reconsidered for their seat.
+Families can opt to join the end of the waitlist if they would like to be reconsidered for their seats.